stefan-it/capsnet-nlp/README.md

 # Contact (Bugs, Feedback, Contribution and more)

-For questions about the *capsnet-nlp* repository, contact the current maintainer:
+For questions about the *capsnet-nlp* repository, please open an issue [here](https://github.com/stefan-it/capsnet-nlp/issues).
-Stefan Schweter <stefan@schweter.it>.
 If you want to contribute to the project please refer to the [Contributing](CONTRIBUTING.md) guide!

 # License